Geometry of Sparsity-Inducing Norms: Exposed faces of -SPaC hulls

-In~\S\ref{Background}, we provide background on sparsity and on faces of closed convex sets.
-In~\S\ref{Faces_of_compact_convex_sets_with}, we state our main result: we characterize the faces of closed convex sets whose extreme points are $k$-sparse, from which we deduce support identification.
-Proofs are given in~\S\ref{Proofs}.
+In~\S\ref{Background}, we provide background on sparsity and on exposed faces of closed convex sets.
+In~\S\ref{Faces_of_compact_convex_sets_with}, we define $k$-SPaC hulls (closed convex sets whose extreme points are $k$-sparse), and then we state our main result: we characterize the exposed faces of $k$-SPaC hulls.
+We also deduce support identification.
+Proofs are given in Appendix~\ref{Proofs}.